Policy 5216 – Purchasing Card (LaCarte)

 - Cardholder will assign a University account & budget object code to each transaction

 - Cardholder will attach original receipts to paper statement and forward paper statement to approver.
+Original billing statements must be signed by both the cardholder and the approver.
+Electronic or stamped signatures are not acceptable.

 If Cardholder does not approve transactions within five working days, Approver will move the transactions up the system.
 Approver will counsel cardholder and determine if cardholder is to maintain the privilege of having a card.